Vallø Castle: Building

+Vallø Castle in 1900.
+Stereoscopic photo by Peter Elfelt.

 Vallø consists of four wings with robust towers and is surrounded by a moat.
 The south wing, with its robust corner towers, and the south end of the west wing were built from 1580 to 1586 by Mette Rosenkrantz, one of the richest women in Denmark of her day.
 In Christen Skeel's time of ownership, from 1638 to 1659, the castle was expanded to three storeys and the west wing extended.
 The north wing was built by Johan Cornelius Krieger in 1721.

 A three-winged building designed by Lauritz de Thurah was built in the courtyard from 1735 to 1738.
 The surviving central wing expanded with an extra storey by Georg David Anthon in 1765.

 The castle was devastated by fire in 1893 but restored largely to its old design by Hans Jørgen Holm between 1893 and 1904.